Brain Function

 Other animal research has shown that the active ingredients in Lion's Mane:

-• Prevent brain cells breaking down and dying with age
+• Prevent brain cells from breaking down and dying with age

 • Protect against cognitive decline caused by amyloid beta, the plaque that builds up in Alzheimer's